 Climbing is a sport that originated in the 19th century in Germany and England as an activity derived from mountaineering.
 It consists of making ascents over walls using the physical and mental strength of the athlete.
 The upper and lower extremities are used.
-In the sixties it had a great evolution with the appearance of the climbing walls.
+In the sixties, it had an incredible evolution with the appearance of the climbing walls.

-It is considered a risky sport, but it is not entirely like that, since it depends on the modality that we carry out.
-In addition, the equipment used by climbers has evolved a lot, to the point that safety is guaranteed, at least in that regard.
+It is considered a risky sport, but it is not entirely like that since it depends on the modality that we carry out.
+Besides, climbers’ equipment has evolved a lot, to the point that safety is guaranteed, at least in that regard.
 The harness is one of those tools that make safe practice possible.

-- Women, men or children, due to their anatomical differences, need to acquire models adapted to their characteristics.
+- Due to their anatomical differences, women, men, or children need to acquire models adapted to their characteristics.

 - The climbing harness must comply with safety regulations, the certification of which is usually on the label.
-We will see it in the purchase criteria, as well as how fundamental it is to hit the right size.
+We will see it in the purchase criteria and how fundamental it is to hit the right size.

 Climbing harnesses are guaranteed to pass the rigorous tests that the authorities require in terms of safety.
-Until then we can be calm.
-But these certifications do not value other aspects to take into account about the quality of the product.
+Until then, we can be calm.
+But these certifications do not value other aspects to take into account the quality of the product.
 So you have to check if they meet other requirements.
-We are going to know the most interesting harnesses.
+We are going to know the most exciting harnesses.

 - The cheapest climbing harness